itaynissan/itaynissan/README.md

 <!-- About -->
 ### About me

-Hey, I'm Itay Nissan, a 17-year-old full-stack developer with over 6 years of coding behind me.
+Hey, I'm Itay Nissan, a 17-year-old developer with over 6 years of coding behind me.

 I make and maintain [Raven Anticheat](https://ravenac.net), an anticheat for FiveM servers.
-I think outside the box and I go after the problems most people avoid or are scared to touch, like catching cheats that are built to stay hidden.
-I've been writing code since before most of my classmates knew what a terminal was.
+My focus is detecting cheats that are built to stay hidden, the kind that evade most detection methods.

 <br/>